 Kelburn Castle and Estate, Fairlie, near Largs, Ayrshire

-With a tagline of ‘music, art, adventure’ you can tell that the Kelburn Garden Party is going to be a lot of fun.
+With this year’s festival vibing to the sounds of funk, folk, reggae and jazz, you can tell that the Kelburn Garden Party is going to be a lot of fun.
 With the fittingly wacky backdrop of graffiti-covered Kelburn Castle, get set for some mind-expanding music across several bespoke stages.
-Be ready to enter an enchanting trail through the woods inside the Secret Forest Project, watch some late night cabaret, cleanse in the waterfall pool and sip on herbal tea in the tea cave.
+The line-up this year features some legendary talent, including Ibibio Sound Machine, Macka B, Niteworks, The Turbans, Mr Thing and many more.
+Don’t miss the chance to watch some late night cabaret, cleanse in the waterfall pool and sip on herbal tea in the tea cave while you’re here.

 Festival tip: Embark on a mystical adventure along the Never Ending Glen Trail to see some wonderful site specific art installations.